Praj0496/CI-CD_with_ArgoCD/README.md

 ### Overview

 In this project, I demonstrate how to set up a complete Continuous Integration and Continuous Deployment (CI/CD) pipeline using Jenkins for continuous integration and Argo CD for continuous delivery.
-This pipeline is designed to efficiently automate the deployment process of a simple JavaScript-based application, leveraging Docker for containerization and Kubernetes for orchestration.
+This pipeline is designed to efficiently automate the deployment process of a simple JavaScript-based application, leveraging Kubernetes for containerization.

 ### Project Details